bramley/phplist-plugin-ckeditor/README.md

 * Similarly you can select to generate a full HTML page when editing a message.
 This is useful only when you do not use templates, otherwise the template and the message will both contain `<html>`, `<head>` and `<body>` elements.
 The default value is `No`.
+If this field is set to `Yes` then it is ignored if `Allow templates to be edited as full HTML pages` is also set to `Yes`.

 * The website path to KCFinder.